oovm/wechat-sdk/README.md

 Report security-sensitive issues privately to the maintainers rather than publishing exploit details in a public issue.

+## 🤝 Contributing

+### Engineering expectations

+- Preserve package ownership: runtime behavior belongs in the facade, core, loader, or renderer rather than a host adapter.
+- Include tests proportional to the change.
+- Accompany format fixes with a minimal neutral fixture or reproducible model case.
+- Accompany rendering fixes with structural assertions or pixel evidence where practical.
+- Keep public APIs small and host-independent.
+- Rebuild generated bundles from source instead of editing them manually.

 ## 📄 License

+### Clean-room implementation

-All shaders, graphics pipelines, model-execution code, mask and blend paths, and renderer optimizations in this repository are independently designed and handwritten as a clean-room implementation.
-They are not copied, translated, ported, derived from, or linked against an official Cubism SDK implementation.
-The project does not load or bundle an official Cubism Core binary and does not call an official Cubism SDK at build time or runtime.
+- Shaders, graphics pipelines, model-execution code, mask and blend paths, and renderer optimizations are independently designed and handwritten.
+- No implementation is copied, translated, ported, derived from, or linked against an official Cubism SDK implementation.
+- The project does not load or bundle an official Cubism Core binary or call an official Cubism SDK at build time or runtime.

-Format compatibility and descriptive references to external model formats do not imply a shared codebase, implementation lineage, partnership, endorsement, affiliation, sponsorship, or employment relationship.
-This project and its contributors are independent and are not employed by or acting on behalf of the official Cubism SDK vendor.
+- Format compatibility and descriptive format names identify interoperability targets only; they do not imply shared code, implementation lineage, partnership, endorsement, affiliation, sponsorship, or employment.
+- The project and its contributors are independent and do not act on behalf of the official Cubism SDK vendor.

+### Contribution boundary

-Contributions must preserve this clean-room boundary.
-Do not submit official SDK or shader source, disassembly-derived code, mechanically translated implementation code, or changes that require an official runtime.
-Compatibility-sensitive work must be supported by public format facts, neutral fixtures, reproducible independent observations, or independently authored technical rationale.
+- Do not submit official SDK or shader source, disassembly-derived code, mechanically translated implementation code, or changes that require an official runtime.
+- Support compatibility-sensitive work with public format facts, neutral fixtures, reproducible independent observations, or independently authored technical rationale.

+### Source and asset terms

-See the repository license for source-code terms.
-Model files, textures, motions, expressions, audio, and character artwork may have separate licenses and are not automatically covered by the runtime license.
+- See the repository license for source-code terms.
+- Model files, textures, motions, expressions, audio, and character artwork may have separate licenses and are not automatically covered by the runtime license.